emqx/quic/docs/messages_to_owner.md

 When `is_orphan` is false, the process is selected as the owner because it is in the new stream acceptor list.

-When `is_orphan` is true, the connection owner process is selected because there is no available stream acceptor.
+When `is_orphan` is true, the connection owner process is selected because there is no available stream acceptor and the stream active mode is set to false (passive mode).

 ### Streams available